 - 1/4 teaspoon pure lemon oil such as Boyajian brand

-- 2. Sift together the flour, cornmeal, baking powder, and salt into a medium-sized bowl.
-In a large bowl, using a hand mixer at high speed, cream together the butter and sugar until light in color, about 2 minutes.
-Add the egg yolks one at a time, mixing well after each addition.
-Mix in the lemon zest, lemon oil, and vodka.
+- 1. Sift together the flour, cornmeal, baking powder, and salt into a medium-sized bowl.
+In a large bowl, using a hand mixer at high speed, cream together the butter and sugar until light in color, about 3 minutes.
+Add the egg yolks, 1 at a time, mixing well after each addition.
+Mix in the lemon zest, lemon oil, and vodka or limoncello.
 Using a wooden spoon or the hand mixer at low speed, add the sifted dry ingredients, mixing well.
+(If the dough is incredibly crumbly, you can add a little cold water, a few drops at a time, until it comes together.
+You’ll probably need no more than 2 tablespoons.)
 Cover the dough with plastic wrap and refrigerate for 30 minutes.

-- 4. Divide the dough in half.
+- 3. Divide the dough in half.
 Using your hands and working on a lightly floured surface, form each half into a log 9 inches long by 1 1/4 inches in diameter.
-Place the logs on the prepared baking sheet, spacing them well apart (they will spread during baking).
-Bake the logs for 30 minutes.
+Place the logs on the prepared baking sheet, spacing them well apart.
+Bake for 30 minutes.
 They will be very pale in color.

-- 5. Remove the baking sheet from the oven, and reduce the oven heat to 300°F (150°C).
-When the logs are cool enough to handle, transfer them to a cutting board and cut on the diagonal into slices 1/2 inch thick.
+- 4. Remove the baking sheet from the oven, and reduce the oven heat to 300°F (150°C).
+When the logs are cool enough to handle, transfer them to a cutting board and cut on the diagonal into slices 1/2 inch thick or, if thinner biscotti are desired, .
 Place the slices cut side down on the baking sheet.

-- 6. Return the baking sheet to the oven and bake the cookies for 15 minutes.
-Turn them over and continue baking until lightly browned, about 10 minutes longer.
+- 5. Return the baking sheet to the oven and bake the cookies for 15 minutes.
+Turn them over and continue baking until lightly browned, 10 to 15 minutes more.
 Transfer the cookies to a wire rack and let cool completely.
 Store in an airtight container at room temperature for up to 1 week.